Assignment of Contract of Purchase and Sale BC

 - A time frame when you cannot assign the contract

-- An assignment fee to be paid to the developer in the presale scenario, usually 1% to 2% of the sale price.
+- An assignment fee to be paid to the developer in the presale scenario, usually 2-5% of the sale price.

 Why do assignments occur?

 Assignments often occur when a presale has appreciated significantly in value prior to completion.
-The current buyer would like to take the appreciation while it’s up, and assign it to another buyer.
+The current buyer would like to take the appreciation (often called a “lift”) while it’s up, and assign it to another buyer.

 In the past – “Shadow Flipping”:

 Assignments now occur in residential resale real estate more-so in some kind of emergency from the buyer, where they are unable to complete for whatever reason like a loss of employment, death, or critical illness.
-Assignment of contract for profit is less common now than it used to be.
+In resale, assignment of contract for profit is less common now than it used to be.

 What are the advantages of an assignment for the current buyer assigning the contract?

-- The assignor (current buyer) can most likely avoid the builder’s closing costs and land transfer tax associated with the subject property;
+- The assignor (current buyer) can most likely avoid the builder’s closing costs and property transfer tax associated with the subject property;

 - The assignor may not have to pay the additional taxes (i.e GST) rebate back to the Builder if they intended to occupy the property.

-- The seller/assignor avoids the carrying costs (mortgage, maintenance fees, taxes, etc.) for the time between listing the property and selling a property.
+- The seller/assignor avoids the carrying costs (mortgage, maintenance fees, taxes, etc.) for the time between listing the property and selling a property that is already completed.

 What are the advantages of an assignment for the new buyer?